willhunt914/PIDBOX/README.md

 Our new idea was to use a very strong wire which didn't bend at all.

-### Mistep #1
+### Misstep #1
 One mistep was putting the battery pack on the side which led to the whole thing being unbalanced.

 ### Solution #1
-I had to put holes on the bottom for screws in order to balance it for the PID values.
+I had to put holes on the bottom for screws in order to keep it balanced.

-### Mistep #2
+### Misstep #2
 Another mistake was putting the servo so close to the ground which made the servo horn hit the base.

 ### Solution #2
-I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to work.
+I put nuts in between the servo and the servo holder so that it would add space and allow for the srvo horn to move freely.